III Early Women's Golf Clubs Part 1

 In 1870, a 6-hole ladies' course was laid out at Perth to the north of Balhousie Castle.
 Unfortunately, this was lost and is now a built up area.

-At Dunbar, there is a mention of ladies’ golf when an organization was created in 1870 to enable them to play over 12 holes on a western part of the links, though the Dunbar Ladies Golf Club was not officially inaugurated until 1894.
+At Dunbar, there is a record of a ladies’ golf club being created in 1870 to enable them to play over holes to the west of the links, though the Dunbar Ladies Golf Club was not officially inaugurated until 1894.
+It played 12 holes on the men's course.

 Women's Clubs formed in London and Musselburgh

-The Leith Burgh Pilot reported the formation of the Musselburgh Ladies golf club in 1872, and a competition on a short 12-hole course for a Ladies Cup donated by Mr Andrew Usher and won by Miss Wilson.
-It appears the club only lasted a year, as the Ladies Cup was then presented to the Bruntsfield Links GS in 1873 where it has been played for ever since as the handicap prize in the Spring medal.
+The Leith Burgh Pilot reported the formation of the Musselburgh Ladies Golf Club in 1872, and a competition on a short 12-hole course for a Ladies Cup donated by Mr Andrew Usher and won by Miss Wilson.
+It appears the club only lasted a year, as the 1873 Ladies Cup was not played for and was subsequently gifted to the Bruntsfield Links Golfing Society, since when it has been played for as the handicap prize in their Spring Meeeting.
 In 1887, the Golfing Annual noted that the Musselburgh Ladies club was in abeyance through 'a general lack of interest and sickness among some of the leading members' but it revived in 1888, when they played two rounds of the 9-hole course for the medal.
 One of their medals was open to men but the other was ladies only.

 For a ladies club to have male associate members was not at all unusual, as the social aspect of the golf was a key motivation for the formation of Ladies clubs.
 For many young women, golf afforded the rare opportunity to meet suitable gentlemen individually in a socially acceptable setting.